 Effective December 17, 2009, the City established a \$700.0 million Series B Commercial Paper Note program that provides for the issuance of Commercial Paper Notes to finance costs of eligible projects, including acquisition, construction, improvements and additions or extension for the City's Combined Utility System, and pay costs of issuance.
+Effective May 17, 2023, the City amended and restated the Series B Ordinance authorizing for issuance \$1.0 billion of Commercial Paper Notes.
 The program is structured as a revolving Commercial Paper Note program, whereby the Series B Notes may be issued for a period that does not exceed 270 days and the maximum interest rate may not exceed 10%.
 The Series B Commercial Paper Notes are issued as Third Lien Obligations and are payable from and secured by a lien on Net Revenues of the CUS which is subordinate to the lien securing payment of First Lien Bonds.
 The Combined Utility System's outstanding notes from credit agreements contain a two - four-year repayment provision in the event of default or material adverse change.
-Effective May 17, 2023, the City amended and restated the Series B Ordinance authorizing for issuance \$1.0 billion of Commercial Paper Notes.

-A portion of the Series B Notes, in the amount of \$475.0 million, is secured by credit facilities from Bank of America (Series B-1 and Series B-6) with an expiration date of August 19, 2027, Sumitomo Mitsui Banking Corporation, acting through its New York Branch (Series B-3) with an expiration date of January 10, 2025, PNC Bank, N.A (Series B-4) with an expiration date of July 12, 2025 and JPMorgan (Series B-7) with an expiration date of May 30, 2025.
+A portion of the Series B Notes, in the amount of \$475.0 million, is secured by credit facilities from Bank of America (Series B-1 and Series B-6) with an expiration date of August 19, 2027, Sumitomo Mitsui Banking Corporation, acting through its New York Branch (Series B-3) with an expiration date of January 10, 2025, PNC Bank, N.A.
+(Series B-4) with an expiration date of July 12, 2025 and JPMorgan (Series B-7) with an expiration date of May 30, 2025.
 The Series B-7 (\$100.0 million of principal) was established within the amended and restated ordinance of May 2023.
-As of June 30, 2023 and 2022, the CUS has no outstanding borrowings in Series B commercial paper notes, respectively.
+As of June 30, 2024 and 2023, the CUS has no outstanding borrowings in Series B commercial paper notes, respectively.

-In addition, the City has established an Extendable Commercial Paper ("ECP") Note program in the amounts of \$75.0 million and \$250.0 million, that provide for the issuance of Series B-2 and Series B-5 ECP Notes as Third Lien Obligations.
-During FY23, the City amended and restated the Supplemental Ordinance authorizing the issuance of Series B-2 ECP notes in the aggregate principal amount not to exceed \$275.0 million outstanding at any time and provide for the issuance of Series B-2 notes through December 15, 2039.
+The remaining \$525.0 million exists as an Extendable Commercial Paper ("ECP") Note program in the amounts of \$75.0 million and \$250.0 million, that provide for the issuance of Series B-2 and Series B-5 ECP Notes as Third Lien Obligations.
+During fiscal year 2023, the City amended and restated the Supplemental Ordinance authorizing the issuance of Series B-2 ECP notes in the aggregate principal amount not to exceed \$275.0 million outstanding at any time and provide for the issuance of Series B-2 notes through December 15, 2039.
 The Series B-2 ECP Notes and Series B-5 ECP Notes may each be issued for a period not to exceed 90 days (which may be extended, but in no event later than 270 days following the date of issuance) and bear interest at an annual rate not to exceed 9%.